baontn/Zalo-AI-Challenge/README.md

 # Zalo-AI-Challenge
-This repository contains the code and dataset for the Bremen Big data challenge 2019.
-The code includes the model using Transfer learning with Inception, an util file, and a model that I built by myself.
+This repository contains the code and dataset for the Zalo AI challenge 2021.
+It includes the model using Transfer learning with Inception, an util file, and a model that I built by myself.
 Link to the competition: https://challenge.zalo.ai/portal/5k-compliance

 ## Problem description: